-Figure 84: Datatype table with default values
+Figure 56: Datatype table with default values

 The Gender field has the given value Male for all newly created instances if other value is not provided.
+If a value is provided, it has a higher priority over the default value and overrides it.